Skip to main content

 }

-Annotated khal-app.json with arrows from each field to the runtime component it configures — id to launcher, permissions to capability gate, frontend.package to the shell loader, backend to the Kubernetes workload.
+Annotated khal-app.json with arrows from each field to the runtime component it configures — id to launcher, permissions to capability gate, app kind to shell loading, backend to the Kubernetes workload.

 Permissions: declare the minimum